lshtm-genomics/omics-course/docs/advanced/gwas.md

  * [R](http://cran.r-projecBasecalling) (Statistical software for data analysis and graphing)

  * Data analysis and graphing can be performed in a number of ways, and "R" is a example of a software that can be used for this.
-There is an option to perform this while sequencing in the MinKNOW GUI package, however this software provides fewer options in the ways basecalling can be completed and is less powerful.
-Here, we will use Guppy for maximum flexibility.
-Since the machines we are working on do not have a GPU available we will have to use the two CPU cores available to us.
-Therefore, we will only basecall a subset (<1%) of the dataset as an example, and in the subsequent steps we will use a pre-basecalled output. t.org/

  * BCFtools

 The data for this practical is in the `~/data/gwas` directory.
 Please navigate to this directory before running any commands.

-**Before continuing also make sure to have loaded the gwas environment using the conda command.**
+**Before continuing also make sure to have loaded the "gwas" environment using the conda command.**

 ## 1. Create BED files for analysis